Deirdre18/ecommerce-django-app/README.md

 33) add Procfile so that server on Heroku uses Python and Django
 34) to use postgress db, add it in heroku dashboard and update code

 The above code can be run using 'python3 manage.py runserve'.
-If deploying for production, please make sure debug=false and when testing turn debug=true and uncomment line 128 in settings.py file.
+If deploying for production, please make sure debug=false (and uncomment line 128 in settings.py) and when testing turn debug=true (and comment out line 128).
 In addition for every installation update requirements.txt (pip3 freeze > requirements.txt).
 After creating new apps (home, search, products, posts, etc), always migrate usiing python3 manage.py makemigrations and python3 manage.py migrate.**

 ## **Difficulties I came across**